 Out & About

-There's something extremely cathartic about digging your hands into soil.
+There's something extremely cathartic about digging your hands into soil, plus there are a whole range of mental and physical benefits to it, too!

 Depending on where you and your Old Mate live, this activity could manifest in various ways.
 If your Old Mate has a garden of their own, then that's going to be your easiest option.
 Simply offering to give them a hand with basic upkeep is a cheap and easy entry point.